-Tip: After you come out of the Ryūsendō Cave, before you head to the Ryūsendō Kanko Kaikan (龍泉洞観光会館) for some food, fill up your water bottle with the water fountain close to the cave’s entrance/exit!
+Tip: After you come out of the Ryūsendō Cave and before you head to the Ryūsendō Kanko Kaikan (龍泉洞観光会館) for some food, fill up your water bottle with the water fountain close to the cave’s entrance/exit!
 Because, if you want more of the delicious water after you leave the cave, you will have to pay…(´▽｀*).
 The water here is legitly being sold online!

 More Information about the Ryūsendō Cave

 - Please refer to the list of prohibited activities inside the cave and extra information about the cave on their official website HERE, including the peak season when you won’t be able to get to the underground lake observation deck.
 You will need to scroll down past the car park information.